ufrisk/pcileech/readme.md

 PCILeech supports multiple memory acquisition devices.
 Both hardware and software based.
 USB3380 based hardware is only able to read 4GB of memory natively, but is able to read all memory if a kernel module (KMD) is first inserted into the target system kernel.
 FPGA based hardware, and software based methods, are able to read all memory.

 PCILeech is capable of inserting a wide range of kernel implants into the targeted kernels - allowing for easy access to live ram and the file system via a "mounted drive".
 It is also possible to remove the logon password requirement, loading unsigned drivers, executing code and spawn system shells.
 PCIleech runs on Windows and Linux.
-Supported target systems are currently the x64 versions of: UEFI, Linux, FreeBSD, macOS and Windows.
-This requires write access to memory (USB3380 hardware, FPGA hardware or CVE-2018-1038 "Total Meltdown").
+Supported target systems are currently the x64 versions of: UEFI, Linux, FreeBSD and Windows.
+This requires write access to memory (USB3380 hardware, FPGA hardware, LiveCloudKd or CVE-2018-1038 "Total Meltdown").

 <b>To get going clone the sources in the repository or download the latest [binaries, modules and configuration files](https://github.com/ufrisk/pcileech/releases/latest).</b>